Eeems-Org/remarkable.guide/src/guide/software/toltec.rst

 ======

 .. warningbox::
-  :title: Always refer to the <a href="https://toltec-dev.org">toltec website</a> for up to date information
+  :title: Always refer to the `toltec website <https://toltec-dev.org>`_ for up to date information

   The website contains up to date information on what version of the OS is supported, as well as the latest installation steps.